-The Honors Program in Criminal Justice curriculum prepares graduates to practice criminal law, whether as a prosecutor or a defender.
-Core components of the Program approach include:
+The Criminal Justice Certificate Program curriculum prepares graduates to practice criminal law, whether as a prosecutor or a defender.
+Core components of the program approach include:

 - Integration – Students appreciate how all of the courses in the criminal law curriculum relate to one another and to the larger practice of law;